m-murray52/HolograPy/README.md

 By curve fitting, the optimal parameters of the KWCA model are determined such that the KWCA fits the modelled data as closely as possible.
 How this is implemented is described below.

 ## How to use this tool

+Simply clone the repository and run `python3 curve_fit_Bragg.py --file=<path to CSV file>`.
+In the program's present state, you will have to provide a CSV file of Bragg Curve data which fulfills a specific format: